joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 tags: stripe, idp, auth
 ---

-After trying to build a couple of SaaS projects, onc requirement I deal with again and again is **gating access based on payment**.
+After trying to build a couple of SaaS projects, one requirement I deal with again and again is **gating access based on payment**.

 Unfourtunately, I couldn't find an option out there that would work for me out of the box.
+There are lots of options for authentication, and Stripe Checkout or Elements are easy to add.
+What's missing is something that connects the authentication and billing together.

 From what I can tell, **these are my options**: